 In this tutorial, we will show you how to install Virtualmin on CentOS 8.
-For those of you who didn’t know, Virtualmin is a free server control panel (Pro version also available).
-It helps managing websites (hosts) using Apache, Nginx, PHP, DNS, MySQL, FTP, SSH, and many more.
+For those of you who didn’t know, Virtualmin is a free server control panel (the Pro version is also available).
+It helps manage websites (hosts) using Apache, Nginx, PHP, DNS, MySQL, FTP, SSH, and many more.
 It is based on the well-known open-source web-based system management Webmin.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of the Virtualmin web hosting control panel on a CentOS 8.

 - A server running one of the following operating systems: CentOS 8.

 - It’s recommended that you use a fresh OS install to prevent any potential issues.